AgnesAhlman/AgnesAhlman/README.md

 ### Hi there 👋

-I’m a frontend developer with an eye for design!
-I’m a creative person who love problem solving.
-I work hard to be the best developer that I possible can be.
+I am a junior developer with a background in graphic design and education as a preschool teacher.
+I am highly motivated to constantly learn and improve my skills as a developer.
+My passion for creating and solving problems, combined with my eye for aesthetics, make me well-suited for the field of software development.
+I am committed to becoming a great developer and excited to tackle the challenges that come with it.

 ### Other stuff